fengbintu/Neural-Networks-on-Silicon/README.md

 - Meta's Second Generation AI Chip: Model-Chip Co-Design and Productionization Experiences
 - Scaling Llama 3 Training with Efficient Parallelism Strategies
 - Insights into DeepSeek-V3: Scaling Challenges and Reflections on Hardware for AI Architectures
+- BingoGCN: Towards Scalable and Efficient GNN Acceleration with Fine-Grained Partitioning and SLT

 ### 2025 HotChips
 - Memory: (Almost) the Only Thing That Matters